ideapark/career/README.md

-# DORA
+# www.ctriple.cn

-Thinking In Programming
+The way to programming.